 Research at the Center for Human Nutrition at UT Southwestern Medical Center is focused on preventing the artery-clogging condition of atherosclerosis and its attendant coronary heart disease, stroke, aneurysm, and other critical circulatory problems.

 While special nutritional requirements are necessary with various diseases, these diseases have not been adequately defined.
-The Center collaborates with other centers and departments to determine the nutritional needs and treatment plans for patients with these diseases.
-Because of these needs, the Center continues to stimulate new investigations within existing programs.
+The Center for Human Nutrition collaborates with other centers and departments to determine the nutritional needs and treatment plans for patients with these diseases.
+Because of these needs, Center researchers continue to stimulate new investigations within existing programs.

-Metabolic syndrome, the metabolic abnormality that results from the interaction of improper nutrition and abnormal genetics, is a central focus of material investigated in the Center.
-Research includes investigations in human nutrition and programs for improved nutrition education.
+Metabolic syndrome, the metabolic abnormality that results from the interaction of improper nutrition and abnormal genetics, is a central focus of material investigated in the Center for Human Nutrition.
+Research also includes investigations in human nutrition and programs for improved nutrition education.